Why Xhaka’s Apology Was More An Apologia

 Algeria lies on the Mediterranean too.

 But not Xhaka.
 Everything is on the line for his career but he’ll tell you you can all go and fuck yourselves.
 And this is why he’s not having any of the “devastated and seeing a counselor” stuff even though it might have quite a bit of truth to it.
 This ordeal WOULD be devastating for him, asked to just back down from being insulted and become a coward (in Honour Culture, the worst thing a man can be seen to do), or to suffer the further humiliation of being stripped of the captaincy.
 Every fiber of his being tells him he can’t let the insult go, and he can’t apologize.
-It may cost him the captaincy, his career at his dream club, as well as the added humiliation of the tabloid rags writing his name in their headlines while the media goes to town on him.
-But the alternative for him.
-Let’s just say, this is about more than stubbornness or stupidity.
+It may cost him the captaincy, his career at his dream club, as well as adding the humiliation of tabloid rags writing his name in their headlines while the media goes to town on him.
+But the alternative for him…let’s just say, this is about more than stubbornness or stupidity.

 So, buckle up, Emery, Edu and Raul.
 It’s going to be yet another bumpy ride.